TaoJiaHengOne/0ad/source/tools/templatesanalyzer/Readme.md

 You can customize the script by changing the units to include (loading all units might make it slightly unreadable).
-To change this, change the `LoadTemplatesIfParent` variable.
+To change this, change the `LOAD_TEMPLATES_IF_PARENT` constant.
 You can also consider only some civilizations.
 You may also filter some templates based on their name, if you want to remove specific templates.
-By default it loads all citizen soldiers and all champions, and ignores non-interesting units for the comparison/efficienicy table (2nd table).
+By default it loads all citizen soldiers and all champions, and ignores non-interesting units for the comparison/efficiency table (2nd table).

 The HTML page comes with a JavaScript extension that allows to filter and sort in-place, to help with comparisons.
-You can disable this by disabling javascript or by changing the `AddSortingOverlay` parameter in the script.
+You can disable this by disabling javascript or by changing the `ADD_SORTING_OVERLAY` constant in the script.
 This JS extension, called TableFilter, is released under the MIT license.
 The version used can be found at https://github.com/koalyptus/TableFilter/